RacingThePlanet: RacingThePlanet: Ecuador 2015

-135 competitors began the event, 115 competitors finished, and 35 countries were represented.
+A total of 135 competitors began the event, 115 competitors finished, and 35 countries were represented.

 RacingThePlanet: Sri Lanka 2016

 Racers began in the central highlands near Kandy, all the way to the coast of the Indian Ocean, passing through Yala National Park.
 The race welcomed the first mixed gender team from Afghanistan to participate in an international running event.
 Kubra, Arzoo and Mahdi raced together under the name Team Sahra, which means ‘desert’ in Dari.
 The team was brought together by the charity Free To Run.